 - Q: Why One to One Learning? - A: The One to One Learning Program provides students with access to global resources and rich multimedia content via the Canvas Learning Management System.
 Students can take control of their own learning and teachers can customise experiences and feedback.
 Online collaboration and communication complement dynamic face-to-face lessons. - Q: Who will be affected by the One to One Learning Program? - A: Students in years 7 to 12 will be involved in the program. - Q: How will the devices be used in class? - A: All NAC courses and many co-curricular and pastoral activities have a dedicated course in the school's learning management system, Canvas, where resources are organised into modules.
 Modules often include digital copies of text handouts as well as video presentations by teachers and other interactive media that enrich student learning experiences.
 Students can submit work by uploading to Canvas, and view the guidelines by which these will be marked.
 Teachers are able to upload different work based on the individual needs of students in their classes and provide automated feedback.
-Students' devices are a key tool for staying organised, staying connected to each other and their teachers and accessing valuable resources. - Q: What effect will the program have on textbooks? - A: The College has implemented an eBook policy across various year groups and KLAs.
-We are planning, where possible to extend this across all KLAs for Years 7 to 12.
-The benefit of using an eBook, in addition to a reduction in weight, is the interactive content included. - Q: What effect will the program have on exercise books? - A: The College will still use a blended learning environment, meaning that a range of learning activities will be used.
+Students' devices are a key tool for staying organised, staying connected to each other and their teachers and accessing valuable resources. - Q: What effect will the program have on textbooks? - A: The College has implemented digital textbooks across all KLAs in Years 7 to 12, using the Box of Books platform accessible through Canvas courses.
+The benefits of using digital textbooks, in addition to a reduction in weight, include ease of access and the interactive content included with some textbooks.
+However, in most cases, physical copies of textbooks are available if needed, and are issued at the teacher's discretion. - Q: What effect will the program have on exercise books? - A: The College will still use a blended learning environment, meaning that a range of learning activities will be used.
 Depending on the type of activity, exercise books will be used; however, the device will be an integral part of most lessons.
 The teacher will decide on the best tool to use and will clearly communicate this to the students.